istio/istio.io/_docs/concepts/traffic-management/pilot.md

 As illustrated in the figure above, Pilot maintains a canonical representation of services in the mesh that is independent of the underlying platform.
-Platform-specific adapters in the manager are responsible for populating this canonical model appropriately.
+Platform-specific adapters in Pilot are responsible for populating this canonical model appropriately.
 For example, the Kubernetes adapter in the Pilot implements the necessary controllers to watch the Kubernetes API server for changes to the pod registration information, ingress